 Edinburgh Castle

-Our 3-year old son had a great time running from canon to canon.
-He just loves canons and will immediately climb on them and ride them pretending to fire them on stuff down below.
-The incredibly big Mons Meg canon was so cool – even our 3-year old could tell this canon was special; it’s a monster!
+Our 3-year old son had a great time running from cannon to cannon.
+He just loves cannons and will immediately climb on them and ride them pretending to fire them on stuff down below.
+The incredibly big Mons Meg cannon was so cool; even our 3-year old could tell this cannon was special; it’s a monster!
 Just imagine the damage the 300 lb cannonballs could inflict on enemy walls!

 Our 6-year old daughter loved the Honours of Scotland, where the oldest crown jewels in Britain are on display.
 She especially loved the crown made for James V in 1540, which is made with gold, silver and priceless gems.
 She also loved the large and sparkly jewelry on display near the crown.